eagle840/killercoda-labs/logstash/step1.md

 `/usr/share/logstash/bin/logstash -e 'input { stdin { } } output { stdout {} }'`{{exec}}

 After starting Logstash, wait until you see "Pipeline main started" and then enter hello world at the command prompt and note the json element outputed.

+Note the json output that logstash has generated.

 ctrl-d to exit